HouseElves/kanji_time_public/docs/source/design/page_layout.rst

 How Does Layout Work?
 =====================

-The guiding principal behind layout is *separation*.
+The guiding principle behind layout is *separation*.
 Each block of reporting content lives inside its own rendering frame (or simply 'frame') that controls

     - the size of the content,